gameseed-gx/gameseed-gx.github.io/index.md

 - SD-CARD access (actually directed through the CPU FPGA)
 - Bluetooth-based access to BLE 5.0 Keyboards, Mice, and gamepads (I'm using an 8bitdo lite-2)
 - WIFI for networked games and openocd/gdb debugger to step-through debug the CPU FPGA (definitely a future task!) as well as hosting an http server for internal development features.

-Another design based on dual Crosslink NX utilizing HDMI output is in the works as well, but with unpredictable chip stocking issues, I haven't spent a lot of time worrying about it.

 # Technical specifications:
 ```